ship277/mfetch/README.md

 # Mfetch
 Basically "Mayurifetch".
-It's a lightweight program meant to display images in a window, and get a new random one by clicking on it.
+It's a lightweight program meant to cleanly display images in a window, and get a new random one by right-clicking on it.

 ### Usage
 1. Place the executable in the same directory as the folder with your images
-2. Make sure it's named "Mayushii☆" (white star: u+2606).
-This name is hardcoded, but you can easily change it in the source code.
+2. Make sure the folder with images is named "Mayushii" (This name is hardcoded, but you can easily change it in the source code and rebuild again).
-3. Run the executable
+3. Run the executable.
+4. Left click to move window, right click to randomize pic, ESC to close window.

 ### Dependencies
 - SDL3